matgorka/openttd-content/newgrfs/default-railwagons/readme.txt

  - Turkish
  - Ukrainian

-I took the translations from OpenGFX+ Trains 0.3.0 for following languages:
+I took the translations from OpenGFX+ Trains 0.3.0 for the following languages:
  - Chinese (Traditional)
  - Croatian
  - Dutch